SiavashShams/Helmet-Rule-Violation-Detection-YOLO/README.md

     * <span style="color:red">***You must clearly reference  the literature and/or external code implementations that you have used in your code***</span>.
     * You must use PyTorch as the framework of choice.
     * <span style="color:red">***You must include a notebook OR python script with code and comments/descriptions that demonstrates how you have trained your model***</span>.
+    * There may be more elegant approaches (e.g. object detection followed by post-processing) to achieve good results on the data.

 4. Evaluate your model on the dataset and analyze your plots.
     * <span style="color:red">***You must include a jupyter notebook***</span> with comments/descriptions that show training plots (loss, accuracy, mAP, etc) and per-class AP evaluation results.